 - Challenge your negative thinking – Negative thoughts fuel social anxiety and cause you to misread significantly or misinterpret people and situations.
 Ask yourself how realistic your thinking is and challenge negative thoughts with positive ones.

 - Learn to control your breathing – Anxiety can cause you to feel shortness of breath, making you feel more anxious.
 Take time to connect with your breath and slow it down.
 Taking just a few slow, deep breaths can significantly impact your feelings.

 - Practice and prepare – Ask the people you are comfortable with to role-play specific scenarios that make you anxious or try going someplace new with them.
 Use deep breathing and relaxation techniques to calm yourself before leaving the house.

 - Take the focus off yourself – Most people cannot tell how anxious you are.
 Shift your attention to what is happening around you instead of what is happening in your head.
 Pay attention to observing your surroundings, being a good listener, and staying present.

 - Practice relaxation techniques – Social anxiety can include uncomfortable or overwhelming physical symptoms.
 Relaxation techniques can help calm physical reactions so you can focus on managing worry, fear, and anxiety.

-Contact Harmony Hills to Learn More About How to Deal with Social Anxiety
+Contact Harmony Hills to Get More Tips for Social Anxiety Management

 Most people feel anxious in social situations from time to time.
-However, if your level of anxiety prevents you from interacting with others or causes you to avoid everyday social situations, you may have a social anxiety disorder.
-Individuals who cut themselves off from most social contact can develop depression, low self-esteem, and substance use disorders.
-Social anxiety is treatable.
-Contact Harmony Hills at 855.494.0357 to learn more about dealing with social anxiety through anxiety disorder treatment in Florida.
+However, if your level of anxiety prevents you from interacting with others or causes you to avoid everyday social problems, you may have a social anxiety disorder.
+Call 855.494.0357 or contact Harmony Hills online to learn more about coping with social anxiety through formal treatment.